What is the most important sign of the End Times?

 While we were on our first home assignment during missionary service in Italy, a couple of people asked me: "Since you live in the Mediterranean area, aren't you able to see quite clearly the fulfillment of many end-time prophecies?"

 I must confess that I do not spend much time trying to match news reports with prophetic passages in the Bible.
 Sure, when books by Hal Lindsey and Salem Kirban were popular, I read some of their stuff.
 However, I did not share their confidence that they could match current newspaper headlines with biblical prophecies.

-Really, I'm not even capable of arguing a definitive position in the pre- and post-millennialist controversy that was so strongly contested by some early leaders of the Church of the Nazarene.
+Really, I'm not even capable of arguing a definitive position in the pre-millennialism and post-millennialism controversy that was strongly contested by some early leaders of the Church of the Nazarene.

 What should be our attitude toward the end times and the Second Coming of Christ?
 Well, first of all, Jesus is coming again.
 That is definite.
 And I anticipate it with hope and joy.

 Then Jesus seems to be saying in the account in Luke 21 that we should not let the worsening of world conditions get us down.
 Jesus said things would get bad, but that's the time to "stand up and lift up your heads, because your redemption is drawing near."
 (Luke 21:28).

 The most important effect the biblical teaching on the Second Coming has on me is not the ability it gives some people to spin elaborate theories and construct timetables.
 Rather, it is in the incentive it gives me for holy living.
-In fact, in Luke 21, Jesus tells us that we should so live as to be, as the King James Version puts it, "accounted worthy...to stand before the Son of Man" in the end time.
+In fact, in Luke 21, Jesus tells us that we should in ways so that we will be, as the King James Version puts it, "accounted worthy...to stand before the Son of Man" in the end time.